concr/devbox/README.md

 If you just want to use your typical `ssh`-command, __don't forget to put the Vagrant key into your ssh-agent__.

+After `make init` you're also able to connect between both machines from each other with `ssh devbox` or `ssh ansible`.

 ### Workspaces